De La Soul: 2005–present: Features, And the Anonymous Nobody..., the death of Trugoy the Dove, and Cabin in the Sky

 In March 2015, De La Soul created a Kickstarter to help fund their upcoming album.
-It surpassed the original goal of $110,000 in under ten hours.
+It surpassed the original goal of $110,000 in under 10 hours.
 The resulting album, And the Anonymous Nobody..., was released in August 2016.
-Originally planned for an April release, but delayed due to rights issues, the album was preceded by a four track EP For Your Pain & Suffering and the single "Pain", featuring Snoop Dogg.
+Originally planned for an April release, but delayed due to rights issues, the album was preceded by a four-track EP For Your Pain & Suffering and the single "Pain", featuring Snoop Dogg.
 The album was nominated at the 59th Grammy Awards for Best Rap Album.

 De La Soul was featured on the track "Momentz" on Gorillaz’ 2017 album Humanz, on Leap of Faith by Mr. Jukes, alongside Horace Andy, and on Tom Misch's 2018 single "It Runs Through Me".
-A tenth studio album, featuring production contributions from Pete Rock and DJ Premier, will reportedly be released by Mass Appeal Records.
+A 10th studio album, featuring production contributions from Pete Rock and DJ Premier, was reportedly to be released by Mass Appeal Records.

-At the 65th Grammy Awards on February 5, 2023, Posdnuos performed a segment of "Buddy" as part of the ceremony’s tribute to fifty years of hip-hop.
-Days later, Trugoy the Dove died on February 12, 2023, at the age of 54.
+At the 65th Grammy Awards on February 5, 2023, Posdnuos performed a segment of "Buddy" as part of the ceremony’s tribute to 50 years of hip-hop music.
+A week later, Trugoy the Dove died at the age of 54.
 He had been suffering from congestive heart failure since 2017.
 His death came only weeks before the release of De La Soul's music on streaming platforms following their long-fought catalogue disputes.
 The remaining members of De La Soul and other artists including Nas, Chuck D, and LL Cool J came together for "The DA.I.S.Y Experience", a tribute concert to Trugoy, on March 2, the day before De La Soul's music was released digitally.
 The re-release of their music led to the group charting in the United Kingdom for the first time since 1990.
 On February 27, 2023, Gorillaz released the deluxe edition of their album Cracker Island, featuring De La Soul on the song "Crocadillaz".

 In September and October of 2023, De La Soul opened for Wu-Tang Clan and Nas during the North American stretch of their New York State of Mind Tour.
-In 2025, it was announced that Cabin in the Sky would be released on November 21 as part of Mass Appeal Records' 2025 album slate, featuring production from DJ Premier, Prince Paul and Pete Rock and guest appearances from Killer Mike, Black Thought, Common and Nas.
+In 2025, it was announced that Cabin in the Sky would be released on November 21 as part of Mass Appeal Records' 2025 album slate (Legend Has It... chronology), featuring production from DJ Premier, Prince Paul and Pete Rock and guest appearances from Killer Mike, Black Thought, Common and Nas.
+According to Metacritic, a review aggregator, Cabin in the Sky received generally favorable reviews from critics.